fhiso/sources-and-citations/citation-elements.md

-{.example}  The *range* of the `http://terms.fhiso.org/sources/publicationDate` element defined in the Citation Element Vocabulary is an [ISO 8601]-compatible date.
+{.example}  The *range* of the `http://terms.fhiso.org/sources/publicationDate` element defined in the [CEV Vocabulary] is an [ISO 8601]-compatible date.
 An application encountering a date "8 Okt 2000" in a `publicationDate` element in dataset that uses German as its default language *may* convert this to "`2000-10-08`".

 ### Cardinality